-0xDF44: I2SWCNT - I2S Word Count Register
+0xDF44: I2SWCNT - IS Word Count Register

 Bit Field Name Reset R/W Description 7:0 WCNT[7:0] 0x00 R/W This register contains the 8 low order bits of the 10-bit internal word counter at the time of the last trigger.
-If this register is written (any value), the value of the internal word counter is copied into this register and I2SSTAT.WCNT[9:8], and the internal word counter is cleared.
+If this register is written (any value),the value of the internal word counter is copied into this register and I2SSTAT.WCNT[9:8], and the internal word counter is cleared.
 Refer to Section 12.15.11 for details about how to use this register.

-0xDF45: I2SSTAT - I2S Status Register
+0xDF45: I2SSTAT - IS Status Register

 Bit Field Name Reset R/W Description 7 TXUNF 0 R/W TX buffer underflow.
 This bit must be cleared by software 6 RXOVF 0 R/W Rx buffer overflow.
-This bit must be cleared by software 5 TXLR 0 R 0 Left channel should be placed in transmit buffer 1 Right channel should be placed in transmit buffer 4 RXLR 0 R 0 Left channel currently in receive buffer 1 Right channel currently in receive buffer 3 TXIRQ 0 R/W1 H0 0 Interrupt not pending 1 Interrupt pending 2 RXIRQ 0 R/W1 H0 RX Interrupt flag.
+This bit must be cleared by software 5 TXLR 0 R 0 Left channel should be placed in transmit buffer 1 Right channel should be placed in transmit buffer 4 RXLR 0 R 0 Left channel currently in receive buffer 1 Right channel currently in receive buffer 3 TXIRQ 0 R/W1 H0 TX interrupt flag.
+This bit is cleared by hardware when the I2SDATH register is written.
+0 Interrupt not pending 1 Interrupt pending 2 RXIRQ 0 R/W1 RX Interrupt flag.
 This is cleared by hardware when the I2SDATH register is read.
-0 Interrupt not pending 1 Interrupt pending 1:0 WCNT[9:8] 00 R Upper 2 bits of the 10-bit internal word counter at the time of the last trigger
+H0 0 Interrupt not pending 1 Interrupt pending 1:0 WCNT[9:8] 00 R Upper 2 bits of the 10-bit internal word counter at the time of the last trigger

-0xDF46: I2SCLKF0 - I2S Clock Configuration Register 0
+0xDF46: I2SCLKF0 - IS Clock Configuration Register 0